 - 5% are in fields of non-sciences

 The Hutton J.F.B Program continues its mission every summer by engaging, inspiring and enriching next generation fisheries professionals.
-To take part in our mission and to learn more about resources and opportunities please contact us.
+To take part in our mission and to learn more about resources and opportunities please contact us at [email protected].